Hilton-AH/NLP-with-PySpark/README.md

 Run `docker-compose up` to bring up entire system and see the Mastodon extractors start running, use the REST API to calculate a TF-IDF matrix, and POST a set of keywords and get a list of recommended Mastodon users.

-You will also hand in a short written section, described below.

 ## Toot Extractor
 Create a new docker-compose service called `extractor`.
 This will run a program that fetches the timeline from one or more Mastodon servers and adds it to "data-lake."